-NAFSA International Education Town Hall events are open to the extended international education community.
-It is our opportunity to share, listen, and learn together.
+NAFSA International Education Town Hall events are an opportunity to share, listen, and learn together.
 This dialogue will extend beyond each event with an opportunity to ask questions, share insights, and provide support to those within the international education community seeking answers.
 These events will be offered year-round, and each event will have a unique focus.

 Past Town Halls

 Responding to a Worldwide Health Crisis and Travel Restrictions

 Recent concerns regarding the spread of the coronavirus has myriad implications for the international education community in the United States and abroad.
 This Town Hall for NAFSA members will provide context for the current challenges for international educators and share updates on the travel restrictions for China.
 It will conclude with a panel discussion on possible talking points, collaborations, and responses.
 NAFSA President Ravi Shankar (University of Rochester) will be joined by EA KC Chair Eduardo Contreras (University of Portland) and KC ISSS Chair Tina Rousselot de Saint Céran (Georgia Tech).
 Please join this live event open to all NAFSA members.

 Innovation, Collaboration, Diversity, and Resilience in International Education

 November 14, 2018

 This special International Education Town Hall for International Education Week (IEW) 2018 focused on the latest innovations, partnerships, and diversification initiatives from across the field.
 NAFSA’s Vice President for Professional Development and Education Ravi Shankar highlighted and discussed specific examples, including those shared by participants.
 He was joined by his colleague Adam Goodman to offer insights on strategies to keep resilient as we face challenges in our daily work.